ENCODE-DCC/kentUtils/README.md

 Update history
 --------------

+* 14 Mar 2018 - add note about this being obsolete and point to current sources
 * 16 Jul 2014 - brought up to date to version 302 source
 * 17 Dec 2013 - brought up to date from version version 286 to version 293 source